garrardkitchen/blog/content/posts/mentoring.md

     "The first act of people management for many engineers is often unofficial."

 This has always been the case for me too.
-I am currently employed as a Principal Engineer, before this, A CTO.
+I am currently employed as a Principal Engineer, before this, a CTO.
 In this time, I have neither organised nor carried out an official [backed by a recognised authority] mentoring scheme.
 It's just been something that I do, without fuss but with purpose and pride.

 Oddly, I have never been a mentee.
 If I had then there is a possibility that this in itself may have defined or partially influenced mentoring for me.